ecmwf/earthkit-data/docs/guide/targets/to_target.rst

   :param bool append:  If True, the file is opened in append mode.
 Only used if ``file`` is a path.
   :param data: specify the data to write.
 Cannot be set when :func:`to_target` is called on a data object.
   :param encoder: The encoder to use to encode the data.
 When it is a str, the encoder is looked up in
-    the available :ref:`data-encoders`.
+    the available :ref:`encoders`.
 When None, the encoder type will be determined from the data to write (if possible) or from the :class:`Target` properties.
 When a suitable encoder cannot be instantiated raises ValueError.
   :type encoder: str, :py:class:`Encoder`, None